SoftUni-Internal/interactive-content/Java RO/10-Exam Preparation/01-Problem-EN.md

 ### Comment
 - We have 3 input lines to check.
 - The first one follows the rules and is valid.
-- The second one doesn't because the password doesn’t end with a digit.
+- The second one doesn't because the password does not end with a digit.
 - The third one is not valid because the password is too short.

 ### Example